sanxian13/Anchored_Maximum_Communites_over_Large_Directed_Graphs/README.md

 ## 4. Output
 The program will output the detected anchored maximum communities.
-(Optional: Add specific output format details if applicable.)

 ## 5. Dependencies
 - C++11 or later
-- (Optional: List any external libraries if used, e.g., `OpenMP` for parallelism)

 ---